-E-levy: Ken Ofori-Atta in a state of indecisiveness – Dafeamekpor
+E-Levy: Ken Ofori-Atta in a state of indecisiveness – Dafeamekpor

 According to him, the minister has been caught in a state of indecisiveness following a notice from the Deputy Majority Leader, Alexander Kwamena Afenyo-Markin over the likelihood of the withdrawal of the E-levy bill.

-Dafeamekpor said the conduct of the government was rather stalling passage of the E-levy bill.
+Dafeamekpor said the conduct of the government was rather stalling the passage of the E-levy bill.

 He stressed that the Speaker, Alban Bagbin, should therefore not be accused of frustrating government business.